 Optimizing My Horse’s Diet

-If you’re seeking to help your horse overcome a specific challenge by adding a supplement into his regimen but are unaware of how the rest of his diet may be impacting him (potentially contributing to his overall inflammatory burden & weak points), then this article is for you.
+If you’re interested in helping your horse overcome a specific challenge by adding a supplement into his regimen but are unaware of how the rest of his diet may be impacting him - potentially contributing to his overall inflammatory burden & weak points - then this article is for you!

-Commercial Feeds, Balancers & Supplements – Common Ingredients
+Common Ingredient Profile - Commercial Feeds, Balancers & Supplements

 • Genetically Modified Organisms* (GMO’s):